istio/istio.io/content/en/docs/setup/additional-setup/cni/index.md

 When a pod is created or deleted, the container runtime invokes each plugin in the list in order.

-The Istio CNI plugin performs actions to set up the application pod's traffic redirection - in the sidecar dataplane mode, this means applying `iptables` rules in the pod's network namespace to redirect in-pod traffic to the injected Istio proxy sidecar.
+The Istio CNI plugin performs actions to set up the application pod's traffic redirection - in the sidecar data plane mode, this means applying `iptables` rules in the pod's network namespace to redirect in-pod traffic to the injected Istio proxy sidecar.